 This research explores the feasibility of adopting a route-based approach to CVA.
 It also provides information and analysis for interested and innovative international and national humanitarian actors to become early adopters.
-This approach was first suggested as a recommendation from a previous and related research on CVA in the human mobility context, People on the Move: Can the World of CVA Keep Up?
-The research highlighted critical areas of friction and misalignment between the relatively static CVA design and delivery models used by the humanitarian sector, and the lived experiences of people on the move as well as the dynamic context of human mobility.
-This research analyzes in depth how a route-based approach may offer the opportunity to mitigate some of the existing frictions evident in delivering CVA to people on the move especially if implemented in a way that effectively supports regularization and settlement, and that provides resources to encourage safer transportation routes.
+This approach was first suggested as a recommendation from a previous and related research on CVA in the human mobility context, People on the Move: Can the World of CVA Keep Up?2 The research highlighted critical areas of friction and misalignment between the relatively static CVA design and delivery models used by the humanitarian sector, and the lived experiences of people on the move as well as the dynamic context of human mobility.